facebookresearch/fairo/dldashboard/web/README.md

 ## Know-hows of the app

+Note: All the commands below should be run from the `droidlet/dldashboard/web` folder.

 - To install the app first, do:
 ```
 npm install -g yarn ; yarn upgrade